UzbekistanOfficial Name: Republic of Uzbekistan

 Local Laws & Special Circumstances

-Most transactions are conducted on a cash-only, local currency (soum) basis.
-Many merchants accept dollars for larger tourist handicraft purchases.
+Financial Transactions: Most transactions are conducted on a cash-only, local-currency (soum) basis.
+Some merchants accept dollars for larger tourist handicraft purchases.
 Credit cards are accepted only at the main hotels and a few shops and restaurants, and traveler’s checks can be cashed into dollars at the National Bank of Uzbekistan.
 The commission fee is two percent.
-Old U.S. bills (prior to 1990) and/or those in poor condition (with tears, writing, or stamps) will not be accepted.
-Payment in U.S. dollars is required for certain hotel charges, airline tickets, and visa fees, but other dollar transactions, as well as black market currency exchanges, are prohibited.
+Old U.S. bills (prior to 1997) and/or those in poor condition (with tears, writing, or stamps) will not be accepted.
+Payment in U.S. dollars is required for all hotel charges, airline tickets, and visa fees, but other dollar transactions, as well as black market currency exchanges, are prohibited.

-In Uzbekistan, religious congregation is only allowed by registered religious communities.
+Religious Activities: In Uzbekistan, religious congregation is only allowed by registered religious communities.
 The registration process for religious organizations and groups is strict and complex.
 Activities such as proselytizing, importing and disseminating religious literature, and offering private religious instruction are subject to criminal penalties and/or deportation.
+Carrying religious literature such as religious books, and/or open displays of worship can quickly catch the attention of security authorities as well.

-Uzbekistan is an earthquake-prone country.
+Earthquakes: Uzbekistan is an earthquake-prone country.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).
+Visitors to Uzbekistan should evaluate their own emergency preparedness and plan accordingly.

 Trauma care in Uzbekistan is far below Western trauma care standards, and therefore emergency medical conditions and issues often require medical evacuation.
 Aeromedical evacuation can take days and is very expensive.
 Travelers are urged to purchase medical evacuation insurance before traveling to Uzbekistan.